There are six ways through which you can pay for landlord insurance (also known as rental property insurance) in Texas, including:

 You can pay for rental property insurance in Texas through any of the following means:

 Yes, you can finance your landlord insurance cost in Texas.
 There are many premium financing companies in Texas that can help you save money at the moment when you need the coverage and may not be able to afford to pay for the policy in full.
 Such companies pay your insurance premium by giving you a loan to pay your landlord insurance premium.
 This allows you to have insurance coverage for your rental units while you do not have to pay a significant lump-sum payment for the coverage from your pocket upfront.
 You will, however, be required to pay back the loan with interest to the premium financing agency as stated in the premium finance agreement.

 Yes, premium financing is available for landlord insurance in Texas.
 Typically, if you are getting landlord insurance coverage for your primary or secondary home, your insurer may offer you an option to keep paying the premium on a monthly basis and not charge you extra for it, or charge a small ($3 - $10) monthly fee to offset its processing costs.

 Insuring larger multi-unit residential properties in Texas typically requires commercial insurance coverage, which is usually either paid upfront in full or financed through a 3rd party financing company.
 Speak with a knowledgeable Texas-licensed property insurance agent to discuss your intention to finance your landlord insurance premium.

-Owners of rental properties use premium financing to pay the premiums for their landlord insurance policies through loans from premium financing companies.
+If the insurer requires the payment for the property in full, owners of such rental properties can use premium financing to pay the premiums for their landlord insurance policies through loans from premium financing companies.
 This is how premium financing works for landlord insurance in Texas:

 Unlike other forms of loans, a landlord who applies for premium financing to pay their premiums does not need any collateral to secure the loan besides the landlord insurance policy itself.